-The SB 678 program and its performance-based funding mechanism has created significant state savings by lowering the number of offenders county probation departments and courts have sent to state prison over the past three years.
+The SB 678 program and its performance-based funding mechanism has created significant state savings by lowering the number of probationers sent to state prison over the past three years.
 In 2010, the first calendar year county probation departments implemented the SB 678 program, the average daily population in state prison dropped by 6,008 offenders.
-The state's overall probation failure rate, defined in statute as the percentage of adult felony probationers who are sent to state prison, dropped from the 2006-2008 baseline rate of 7.9% to 6.1%, a 23% reduction.
+The state's overall probation failure rate, defined in statute as the percentage of adult felony probationers who are sent to state prison, dropped from the 2006-2008 baseline rate of 7.9% to 6.1% in 2010, a 23% reduction.
 In both 2011 and 2012, the probation failure rate continued to decline.
 In 2012, the probation failure rate was 5.3%, a 33% reduction from the baseline.